calcuis/gguf-comfy/README.md

 ### gguf-comfy
 GGUF node for ComfyUI

-To work with this custom node: git clone this repository and replace your custom nodes folder (./ComfyUI/custom_nodes)
+To work with this custom node: git clone this repository, replace your custom nodes folder (./ComfyUI/custom_nodes)
 ```
 git clone https://github.com/calcuis/gguf-comfy
 ```